-All applications which are submitted on time will be considered at the same time following the closing date for admissions - which is the $15^{th}$ January 2021
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 16th January 2021 Late Applications

-Late Applications

-Late applications will be considered but will be given a lower priority than all applications received by the closing date.
+Late applications will be considered but will be given a lower priority than all preferences received by the closing date.
 This is because all applications received by the closing date must be considered before any late applications.
-If your application is late because of exceptional circumstances, please refer to these when you send in your late application.
+If there are exceptional circumstances why your application is late please include them when you send in your application.